deelykos/Myalxandi/README.md

 ## Future

-There are lots of features I would love to add(as earlier mention in [The Story](#the-story)).
-If you have any Ideas, I will really love it.
+There are lots of features I would love to add(as mentioned in [The Story](#the-story)).
+If you have any ideas, I will really love it.
 Kindly reach out to me.

 ## Author